North Dakota State Bison: Football

 The 2024 season was a return to form for the program, with Polasek at the helm.
 The Bison would post a 14–2 record, defeating Montana State in the 2025 NCAA Division I Football Championship Game to claim the program's 10th FCS title and 18th overall title.
 In the process, NDSU would reclaim the Dakota Marker trophy for the first time since 2019.
 They would defeat South Dakota State again in the FCS semifinals, starting their first winning streak over their archrivals for the first time since they won 3 in a row in 2018 and 2019.
 Following the win over the Jacks, NDSU would rise to number 1 in both the FCS STATS and coaches polls for the first time since October 2022.
 NDSU would fall to a FBS opponent for the second time since 2016, losing a 5 point game to Deion Sanders' Colorado in the season opener.
 The Bison would also claim a share of the 2024 MVFC title, their first since 2021.
+In 2025, NDSU went 12–1, including an undefeated regular season.
+That also meant that the Bison defeated the Jacks to keep the Dakota Marker for the second year in a row and increased their winning streak to 3 over their rivals to the South.
+They also defeated UND in Grand Forks after falling to them to the last time NDSU visited.
+NDSU would also win their first outright MVFC title since 2021.
+However, this year would land in the Bison history books, just not in the best way.
+NDSU drew the number one seed in the FCS playoffs and would faceoff against Illinois State in the second round.
+The Bison would fall to the Redbirds, having given up a 13 point lead with 2 minutes left, to be eliminated before the quarterfinal round for the first time in their history.

+Then, on February 9, 2026, North Dakota State announced they would be leaving the MVFC and the FCS to join the Mountain West Conference of the FBS on July 1, 2026.